Ish Wainright: Portland Trail Blazers (2023–2024)

 On October 21, 2023, Wainwright was claimed off waivers by the Portland Trail Blazers.
 Wainright made his debut with the Trail Blazers on November 14 in a loss to the Utah Jazz during the 2023 NBA In-Season Tournament.
 On January 6, 2024, after playing seven games with the team, he was waived by Portland.

 Return to Phoenix (2024)

 On March 4, 2024, Wainwright returned to the Phoenix Suns on a two-way contract.
 In his third season with the Suns, he only played four total games with the team due to him being a late return for the franchise.

 Hapoel Tel Aviv (2024–present)

 On July 10, 2024, Wainright signed with the Hapoel Tel Aviv of the Ligat HaAl.
 On April 11, 2025, he won the EuroCup title and helped the team qualify to the EuroLeague.

+On April 28, 2026, Wainright and the team agreed to a two-year contract extension.

 National team career

 Wainright plays for the Uganda men's national basketball team.
 As an American born in Kansas City, Missouri, he was convinced by Uganda coaches George Galanopoulos (basketball coach) and Mike Schmitz to become a naturalized Ugandan to help build the team and increase employment opportunities.
 Wainright scored 36 points and collected 13 rebounds in his national team debut in a win over in November 2020.
 He was on the roster during AfroBasket 2021.